 Dark leafy greens are another great dietary source of calcium and are probably your best bet if you’re vegan.
 However, not all leafy greens are created equal.
 Collard greens, turnip greens, bok choy, kale, and broccoli all ranked high as absorbable sources of calcium.

 Dark leafy greens are also great sources of folate, vitamins A, C, E and K, and B-vitamins.
 Jonathan Bailor, author of The Calorie Myth, is fond of saying that if you make no other changes in your diet, you will see positive results just from adding a few extra servings of green leafy vegetables a day.

 If you’re looking for dietary program to follow that doubles (or triples?) your veggie intake, I highly recommend the Wahls Diet Protocol because of her emphasis on vegetables en masse.

 Getting Calcium… Without Dairy

 Whether you’re allergic to dairy or just trying to avoid it for your own personal health reasons, there are plenty of ways you can get enough calcium without dairy.
 Supplementing is not necessary!
-Just make an effort to eat plenty of calcium-rich foods like broth, fish with bones, veggies (especially the green leafy kind), and other healthy sources of fats, protein, and probiotics as part of a varied diet.
+Just make an effort to eat plenty of calcium-rich foods like broth, fish with bones, veggies (especially the green leafy kind), and other healthy sources of fats, protein, Probiotics as part of a varied diet.